BIRTH ANNOUNCEMENTS:

 TRANSACTION WIRE:

 1951 New York sends Lew Burdette and cash to Boston for Johnny Sain.
-Burdette would wound up taking three games from the Yankees in the 1957 World Series.
+Burdette would wind up taking three games from the Yankees in the 1957 World Series.

 1969 Amateur Free Agent Signing Day?
 Dan Driessen (Reds) and Jim Essian (Phillies) ink minor league deals.